Pull Apart Cheesy Garlic Bread

 - Score the bread loaf crosswise and lengthwise into 1 inch squares, cutting almost through to the bottom, but leaving it intact.
 The goal is to spread apart the bread pieces to “bloom”, but be able to pass it around and gently pull a piece off.

-- In a small bowl, combine cheeses, green onions, and garlic, mix.
-Stuff cheese blend evenly into all of the slits, nooks1-inch, and crannies.
+- In a small bowl, combine cheeses and garlic, mix.
+Stuff cheese blend evenly into all of the slits, nooks and crannies.
 After stuffing all of the cheese it should be coming out the top- keep stuffing!

 - In another small bowl combine melted butter and remaining ingredients, whisk together.
 Spoon or pour mixture evenly over stuffed cheese slits.